Foxy’s Proper Pub

 Scotch Egg was something I’ve always yearned to try.
 What is better than breakfast in hand?
 A sausage wrapped soft boil egg, it’s rich and decadent and paired with citrus arugula salad and horseradish aioli

 Of course, a visit to an Irish pub is not complete without a cottage pie or rendition of an Irish stew.
 Their cottage pie was perfectly saucy but substituted with beef because we know Texans love their cows.
 Paired with cheddar mashed potatoes, this dish is rich enough to share for two.

 Other highlights on their menu include citrus in-house cured Smoked Salmon, Dubliner Potato Skins, Irish breakfast (served all day!), and Bangers and Champs where the meat is sourced locally from Hudson Meat Market.

 Our last cocktail paired with dinner was Causeway Coupe (Tullamore dew, lemon, star anise honey) and Foxy’s Coffee (Jameson, coffee, Guinness whipped cream).
 That Guinness whip cream was out of this world and can easily be a dessert cocktail for those fancying something sweet.
-Foxy’s Coffee will soon be offered as a frozen cocktail as we look forward to enjoying the spring and summer weather.
+Foxy’s will soon be offering their Foxy’s Coffee, a frozen cocktail as we look forward to enjoying the spring and summer weather.

 What I love about Foxy’s is the come-as-you-are attitude they exude.
 They created a casual yet elevated space for people to enjoy a drink and gather with friends and family over food.
 Either you’re in for dinner or to kick-back from sunset into the evening, I highly recommend this place as your next stop.